Hjálmar H. Ragnarsson

-Hjálmar Helgi Ragnarsson (born 23 September 1952) is an Icelandic composer, music theorist, and rector.
-He is considered among the leading Icelandic composers of his generation, and has made a contribution to Icelandic musical life through his presidency of the Association of Icelandic Artists, and as Rector of the Iceland University of the Arts.
+Hjálmar Helgi Ragnarsson (23 September 1952 – 13 March 2026) was an Icelandic composer, music theorist, and rector.
+He was considered among the leading Icelandic composers of his generation, and made a contribution to Icelandic cultural life through his presidency of the Federation of Icelandic Artists, and as Rector of the Iceland University of the Arts.

-Career
+Life and career

-Hjálmar was born in Ísafjörður in northwestern Iceland, the son of Ragnar H. Ragnar, dean of the local music school, and his wife Sigríður Jónsdóttir.
+Hjálmar was born in Ísafjörður in northwestern Iceland on 23 September 1952, the son of Ragnar H. Ragnar, dean of the local music school, and Sigríður Jónsdóttir.
 He began piano studies with his father at age six and later continued his studies at the Reykjavík College and the Reykjavík School of Music.
-He completed his BA-degree from Brandeis University in 1974, and studied electronic music at Utrecht University in 1976-77.
-In 1980, he completed an MFA-degree in composition from Cornell University.
+He completed a BA at Brandeis University in 1974 and studied electronic music at the Institute of Sonology (Utrecht University) in 1976–1977.
+In 1980, he completed an MFA in composition and music theory at Cornell University.

-Since his return to Iceland, Hjálmar has been an active composer and teacher.
-He was a teacher at the Reykjavík College of Music from 1980–88, and was the first Rector of the Iceland University of the Arts, serving for three terms (1998-2013).
-He was Chairman of the Icelandic Society of Composers (1988–92), and President of the Association of Icelandic Artists (Bandalag íslenskra listamanna) from 1980 to 1988.
-He has received various honors for his work, including Knight of the Order of the Falcon by the President of Iceland (1996), the Gríma Award for best theater score (2003 and 2018) and Honorary Artist of his home town of Kópavogur (2009).
-In 2016 he was awarded the first honorary doctorate from the Iceland University of the Arts.
-In 2025, he was a recipient of the Honorary Award of STEF, the Composers’ Rights Society of Iceland.
+Following his return to Iceland, Hjálmar was an active composer and teacher.
+He was a teacher at the Reykjavík College of Music from 1980 to 1988 and was the first Rector of the Iceland University of the Arts, serving for three terms (1998–2013).
+He was Chairman of the Icelandic Society of Composers (1988–1992), and President of the Federation of Icelandic Artists (Bandalag íslenskra listamanna) from 1991 to 1998.
+He received various honours for his work, including Knight of the Order of the Falcon by the President of Iceland (1996), the Gríma Award for best theater score (2003 and 2018) and Honorary Artist of his home town of Kópavogur (2009).
+In 2016, he was awarded the first honorary doctorate from the Iceland University of the Arts.
+In 2025, he was a recipient of the Honorary Award of STEF, the Composers' Rights Society of Iceland.

+Hjálmar wrote a large number of scores, ranging from shorter solo compositions to large-scale symphonic works, as well as lieder, choral pieces, musicals, and opera.
+Several of his early mature works can be seen as a reaction against the prevailing modernist aesthetic, for example his Five Preludes for piano, where he cultivated a post-Romantic style with nods to Chopin and Rachmaninoff.
+In another substantial work, his Mass for a cappella choir, he goes against the tradition of setting the Latin text, for example with a Kyrie that he has described as a "distress call", a calm and "humble" Gloria, and a Credo characterized by doubt rather than firm belief.